nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 This process ensures compliance with PSD2’s requirement for dynamic linking by securely binding the transaction details to the authentication process.
 By incorporating the transaction hash into the key-binding JWT of the P2Pay, the wallet guarantees that any tampering with the transaction data invalidates the authentication.

+#### Transaction data schema for consent dialog

+In order to avoid hard coding the

 ### Payment request object

 The payment request object is included within the `transaction_data` array and contains all the details describing the intended payment transaction.
 The data schema for the payment request is specified in the JSON schema file, [payment-request-schema.json](payment-request-schema.json).